Insane Clown Posse: 2020–2023: Yum Yum Bedlam era

 On October 5, 2020, during ICP's House Party Peep Show live stream, the 5th Joker Card, entitled Yum Yum Bedlam was revealed, with a Christmas 2020 release date.
 During the live steam, the existence of three companion EPs was also confirmed for the album release cycle.
 After missing their original release date, an additional EP, Yum Yum's Lure, was released preceding the album on February 17, 2021.
 The album released on Halloween, 2021.
 The album's three companion EPs, entitled Wicked Vic the Weed, Pug Ugly the Stink Bud, and Woh the Weepin Weirdo, were all released in 2022.

 2024–present: The Naught era

 On April 24, 2024, Violent J revealed that previous long-time collaborator Mike E. Clark would be returning to produce the 6th Joker's Card of the 2nd Deck.
-On July 25, 2025, They revealed the name of the album, The Naught, which would be released on August 12, 2025.
+On July 25, 2025, they revealed the name of the album, The Naught, which would be released on August 12, 2025.
 Clark produced 5 of the 17 tracks on the album.

-The band used AI-generated imagery to promote the album.
+Insane Clown Posse will tour in 2026.